Rudxain/xorsum/README.md

 ## Program

-The raw digest size is 64bit by default, but can be set to any valid `usize` value with the `--length` option.
-The actual size is 2x bigger because of hexadecimal expansion.
+The raw digest size is 8Bytes by default, but can be set to any valid `usize` value with the `--length` option.
+The printed size is 16B, because of hexadecimal expansion.

-> Why 64b?
+> Why 8B?

 That was a _somewhat_ arbitrary decision.
 I've choosen 8, because it's the geometric-mean of 4 and 16, CRC32's and MD5's digest-sizes, respectively.
-64b is easier to implement than 128b, when a constant size is desired, because it fits in `uint64_t`.
+8B is easier to implement than 16B, when a constant size is desired, because it fits in `uint64_t`.

 The [initialization-vector](https://en.wikipedia.org/wiki/Initialization_vector) is hardcoded to be 0.